What is Data Extraction? Everything You Need to Know

 Businesses often extract customer names, contact information, purchase histories, and more for marketing and advertising purposes.

 Extracting metrics like sales numbers, purchasing costs, and competitor prices can help companies track performance and conduct strategic planning.

 Types of Data Extraction Tools

 Batch processing tools extract data in large consolidated jobs, or batches.
 Demanding a large amount of compute power, these tools often perform data extraction during a company’s off hours.

 Typically available free of charge, open source tools can be a good choice for an organization with a limited budget and the right IT knowledge to use the tools effectively.

 The latest generation of tools, cloud offerings excel at rapid, automated data extraction.
 Typically deployed as part of a larger cloud ETL solution, these platforms allow enterprises to take advantage of scalable storage and analytics while offloading concerns about handling security and compliance in house.

 There’s big potential in big data.
 But your business can only unlock its value if you have the right technology, starting with tools for extracting data from your sources quickly and efficiently.

-Find out more about our pre-built data source connectors for ingesting data, our Universal Connector that enables you to bring virtually any data into the cloud, Matillion ETL for end-to-end data integration and transformation, and Matillion Data Loader, our free tool for effortlessly loading system data into cloud environments.
+Find out more about our pre-built data source connectors for ingesting data, our Universal Connector that enables you to bring virtually any data into the cloud, Matillion ETL for end-to-end data integration and transformation, and Matillion Data Loader, our data ingestion tool for effortlessly loading system data into cloud environments.
 Or learn more about how to unlock the power of your data by requesting a demo of Matillion ETL.

-Want to know more about how our clients are putting Matillion products to work?
+Want to know more about how our clients are putting Matillion tools to work?
 Learn how TUI Group, the world’s largest travel and tourism company, deployed Matillion technology to consolidate and tap into multiple data sources, ultimately empowering its business teams to quickly and confidently answer questions, backed by reliable insight.